 Other documented exceptional circumstance beyond the control of the student which precluded completion of course(s) accompanied by supporting documentation.

 Fee petitions: Students or someone acting on the student's behalf with written authorization must file within six (6) months of the close of the semester to which the refund or action is applicable.
 Special requests for an extension of the six (6) month deadline must include specific facts indicating special circumstances which (i) were beyond the control of the student (ii) clearly impaired the student's physical or mental ability to correct their academic/financial record at the University (iii) are supported by written explanation and verifiable documentation.
 Petitioning for a refund is not a guarantee that a refund will be approved.
 Tuition fee refunds provided to students will be processed against any outstanding tuition assessments prior to remitting a refund to the student.
+Students must be withdrawn from the course(s) for which the refund is requested.

 The fees listed below may only be waived for certain reason such as documented University error, documented administrative error, or documented extraordinary circumstance, such as a severe illness, a death in the family or natural disaster.
 Additionally, supporting documentation is required and tuition must be paid prior to submitting a request to waive a late payment fee.
 The late payment fee will not be waived due to: lack of funds, unawareness of deadlines, unawareness of acceptable payment types, or Internet connectivity issues.